 Four tips for getting SaaS sprawl under control

 Is your organization currently facing the challenge of how to rein in SaaS sprawl?
 Try these tips:

-How can you stay on top of SaaS when so many business units are buying apps on their own?
-Proactively vet inbound app requests.
+Being realistic, we know that employee purchasing habits won’t change overnight.
+So how can organizations stay on top of SaaS when so many business units are buying apps on their own?
+First, focus on proactively vetting inbound app requests.

 When a department asks for new tools, IT should have a consistent method to audit them for security, compliance, and other details.
 A vetting process ensures a timely response to app requests and gives IT a uniform framework for evaluating potential app purchases.
 It also makes it easier to compare requests against the tools you already have, limiting the likelihood of a duplicate app purchase.

 4. Try a SaaS management platform

 Consider a SaaS Management tool like Productiv.
 By using one of these platforms, you get a one-stop shop for visibility into all the apps in your portfolio, including:

 - Which apps are being used by which teams